fjames86/pounds/README.md

 If the file does not exist it is created and extended to by SIZE bytes.
 If the file already exists it is simply opened with the original contents intact, the file will be extended if required.

+### 1.2 Platform support
+It works on Windows and Linux.
+I've not tried on other platforms (BSD, Darwin etc) but since they use the same POSIX APIs as Linux it should work without problem.

 ## 2. Circular logs
 The package POUNDS.LOG (nickname PLOG) implements a circular log by writing to the mmap'ed file.